Paid Game Player

 There are different types of word activities to engage in like word and action games, puzzles, and product trials.

-You can also get paid to view ads.
+You can also get paid to view all sorts of ads.

-Other games on PaidGamePlayer have a one-hour trial limit to before buying.
+Other games on PaidGamePlayer have a one-hour trial limit to it before buying.

 You earn points by playing those to be eligible to enter drawings.